Rawat-Sagar/Breast_Cancer_Project/README.md

 Breast Cancer Project : A simple machine learning project to detect the presence or absence of cancer cells in your body<br>
 Check out the live demo : https://breast-cancer-02-api.herokuapp.com/

 ## About this PROJECT :

 Breast cancer is the most frequent type of cancer in women.
 It is estimated that one in 10 women may suffer from it sometime during their life.
 Although a large majority of breast cancer tumours are cured, even today 20% of patients are not.
 Resistance to treatment or the absence of specific therapies against certain types of breast cancer explains why certain tumours cannot be completely eliminated.

-This give me an idea to develop this Breast_Cancer_Project which predicts whether its a cancer cells or not
+This give me an idea to develop this Breast_Cancer_Project which predicts whether its a cancer cells or not.

 # Note